Navigation Menu

 The battle of Normandy ended in the “Falaise pocket”, a triangle between Falaise, Argentan and Chambois.

-The pocket was closed when the US troops linked up with the Polish first Armoured in Division in Chambois.
+The pocket was closed when the US troops linked up with the Polish first Armoured Division in Chambois.

 The highgrounds of Montormel (Hill 262) allow view on the last battlefield of the Battle of Normandy.